 As a lover of God, only willing to worship the One True God of Israel, it is important to find the way to come closer to Him.
-Believing that the Divine Creator gave His infallible Word to mankind and that His promises are words of truth that become a reality, a Jeshuaist has found that the Word spoken in the Gan Eden has been fulfilled by becoming in the flesh in 4 BCE.
+Believing that the Divine Creator gave His infallible Word (the Bible) to mankind and that His promises are words of truth that become a reality, a Jeshuaist has found that the Word spoken in the Gan Eden has been fulfilled by becoming in the flesh in 4 BCE.

 The Jeshuaist believes the Nazarene Jew, born in Bethlehem, is that promised solution against the curse of death.
 His words and works are written down by his early followers, men of good faith in their God of Israel.
 Coming from all sorts of education they came to understand that this incredible teacher was the sent one from God, so often spoken off in the Hebrew Scriptures.
 By his words, parables and by his miracles that Jewish teacher, in his lifetime got several followers.
 In a way, being followers of Jeshua, they could have been called Jeshua-ists.

 To make it clear Jeshuaists are no Christians who believe in a Trinity or no Jews who exchanged their God into a Three-headed god; Jeshua-ists are believers in Only One True God, who came to know Christ Jesus (Jeshua) and came to accept him as the sent one from God, to be a son of man and the son of God, who did not do his own will but managed to do the Will of God.
+Believing in that Son of God and not in a god the son, such Jeshuaists are real followers of the real Christ, and are believers in Something or Some One unseen.

 Wanting to live a life they believe more closely resembling that of first-century followers of the Nazarene Jeshua or master teacher Jesus, the Jeshuaist finds it important to be keeping with God’s Will for today.

 The Jeshuaist considers The Law or the Mitzvoth given in the Old Testament a gift from God for man to be a guide to life, something to be cherished and enjoyed, as well as something to be obeyed under penalty of punishment for disobedience.
 It is intimately bound up with the covenant wherein God graciously reiterated His relationship with His people.
-Though having come under Christ the Jeshuaist does not think they have to be following all the 613 taryag mitzvot, because we no longer have a Temple, or a priesthood, or live as a theocracy in the Land of Israel and are awaiting the theocratic governement of Jeshua.
+Though having come under Christ the Jeshuaist does not think they have to be following all the 613 taryag mitzvot, because we no longer have a Temple, or a priesthood, or live as a theocracy in the Land of Israel and are awaiting the theocratic government of Jeshua.

 Jehsuaists do believe man is set free to make the best of his life in accordance to God His Will.
 Several of the commandments are still there for everybody to be kept, but goyim, heathen or atheists who become a believer in God and want to be a follower of Christ, do not have to follow the same rules as the ones who want to stay a Jew.
-As such the converts do not have to be circumcised and may eat certain products, like pork meat, if they want, though we still would like to see them following the kosher rules if possible.
-The Jeshuaist knows that it is not to man to restrict others, and that everything for God has to be done by own conviction and free will.
+As such the converts do not have to be circumcised and may eat certain products, like pork meat, if they want, though we still would like to see them following the kosher rules or state if possible.
+The Jeshuaist knows that it is not to man to restrict others, and that everything for God has to be done by their own personal conviction and free will.
 As such each individual shall have to be responsible before God.

 The Law of Moses was part of a covenant that God made with Israel at a particular time and in a particular place.
 With the coming of Christ, the Brit Chadashah or New Covenant (or New Testament) prophesied by Jeremiah has come into effect and therefore we are no longer under the Old Covenant.
 The Brit Milah or covenant of circumcision may be finished but it is spiritually still fulfilled by the baptism by immersion in water and by spirit.
 To become a Jeshuaist one has to be convinced there is only One true God and that Jeshua is His sent one, who brought salvation to us by himself offering as a Lamb of God, paying a ransom for our sins.